GuidosLabs/BadOS/README.md

 - - - -

-## Installation of BadOS on CircuitPython
+## Installation of CircuitPython and BadOS

 The installation consists of two very simple steps.
   1. Relace the badge's MicroPython system with CircuitPython.